 Solid Patio Cover

-It features a strong rooftop constructed from materials like wood, metal, or shingles, offering complete shade and protection from the elements.
+It features a strong rooftop constructed from wood, metal, or shingles, offering complete shade and protection from the elements.

 Lattice Patio over